Rudra-writ/File_Transfer_Automator/README.md

 Instructions for usage:

-Unzip the file 'File_Transfer_Automator' and place the contents in a local directory
+Clone the repository into a local directory, ex: "file_transfer_automator

 Navigate to "/file_transfer_automator" directory and run the command "pip install -r requirements.txt" to install the dependencies